Los Angeles County Raceway

-Los Angeles County Raceway (or "LACR") was a motorsport facility in Palmdale, California.
+Los Angeles County Raceway (or "LACR") was a motorsport facility in Palmdale, California, United States.
 LACR's main feature was its 1/4-mile dragstrip, which was first opened in 1964.
 LACR held its final event on July 29, 2007.
 The land under the track is owned by Granite Construction, Inc.

 General information

 Los Angeles County Raceway (LACR) was an NHRA-sanctioned quarter-mile drag strip located near East Avenue T and 70th Street east in Palmdale, California.

 LACR was home to many racing organizations such as SCEDA, NMRA, DHRA, ANRA, and practically every NHRA racing category.
 LACR was home to the annual Hangover Nationals, Fox Hunt, Rat Fink Party, and Toys for Tots.
 LACR was open every Wednesday and Friday night to any racer ranging from dragsters to street cars.

 In 1980, the LACR was taken over by Bernie and Anne Longjohn.
 By 1993, the LACR was hosting 100 races a year, drawing 200,000 spectators.

 LACR held its final race on the last weekend of July 2007, due to Granite Construction's ability to overtake the land they had leased to the raceway to use for mining.